hornang/oesenc-export/README.md

 # oesenc-export

-oesenc-export is a command line tool to decrypt **oesu** chart files. **oesu** is one of the primary chart formats consumed by [OpenCPN](https://opencpn.org). oesenc-export does not perform the decryption itself, but communicates with the **oexserverd** service which performs the decryption.
+oesenc-export is a command line tool to decrypt **OESU** chart files. **OESU** is one of the primary chart formats consumed by [OpenCPN](https://opencpn.org). oesenc-export does not perform the decryption itself, but communicates with the **oexserverd** service which performs the decryption.
 This means that oesenc-export must be used on a computer that already has a working chart installation.

 The script has been developed and tested on Windows and Linux.